elliotmangini/a11y-blog-01/README.md

 You can use online tools such as the <a href="https://webaim.org/resources/contrastchecker/">WebAIM Color Contrast Checker</a> or the Accessibility Checker in Adobe Photoshop to test your color contrast and see if it meets the minimum requirements.
 It's important to keep in mind that while this is a general rule, there may be exceptions for logos, graphs, and charts, among other things.
 It's always best to consult the WCAG guidelines directly for a more complete understanding of the requirements.

-Fisher recommends the <a href="https://www.tpgi.com/color-contrast-checker/">Color Contrast Analyzer</a> by TPGi as a tool for checking contrast because it can analyze the code itself.
+Fisher suggests using the <a href="https://www.tpgi.com/color-contrast-checker/">Color Contrast Analyzer</a> by TPGi for checking contrast because it can analyze the code itself.
 But let's breifly look at how to perform a manual check to find problems that the automated checker can't catch.

-We can select colors on our page using this checker by for example selecting the background color first...
+We can select colors on our page using this checker by selecting the background color first...
 </p>

 IMAGE

-<p>Then selecting the font color...</p>
+<p>Then, selecting the font color...</p>

 IMAGE

-<p>Now we can see our contrast ratio-- in this case 1.57:1 which acccording to Fisher is "horrible".</p>
+<p>Now we can see our contrast ratio-- in this case, 1.57:1, which according to Fisher is "horrible".</p>

 IMAGE

 <p>
-    In the lecture, Fisher goes on to resize the window and check the same area on screen to see how as the elements move around the contrast ratios a user encounters will change.
+    In her demonstration, Fisher goes on to resize the window and check the same area on screen.
+This demonstrates how the contrast ratios a user encounters can change as the elements move around.
 </p>

 IMAGE

-<p>These kinds of checkers can also tell us wether elements are focusable for example, and Fisher says by far this is her favorite one!</p>
+<p>These kinds of checkers can highlight problems of many kinds, for example showing us whether elements are focusable when we might want them to be.
+Fisher says by far this is her favorite one!</p>

 <ul>
 <li><strong>Provide visual cues for audio content:</strong> For audio content such as videos or podcasts, provide visual cues such as captions or transcripts to make it accessible to people with hearing impairments.</li>